cocomatias/athena-db/README.md

 - **LLM Expansion**: To enhance support for a wider array of Large Language Models (LLMs) beyond OpenAI GPT.
 - **Similarity Search Integration**: To include a preliminary similarity search using existing data embeddings, followed by a DataChunk search if needed.
 - **Image Support**: To support image data in addition to text data.
 The idea is to use `gpt-4-vision` to let users also search images with queries.
+- **Question Assigner Expansion**: Every Question Assigner receives as many DataChunk summaries as possible, but if there are too many, it will create a new Question Assigner and split the summaries between them.
+This process will be repeated until there are no more summaries to split.
+- **RealTime Data**: To support real-time data updates.
+We can skip the summarization from the DataChunks, and send the user question to all the available DataChunks, also skipping the Question Assigners.
+This will be useful for data that is constantly changing, like stock prices.

 ## Philosophy 🤔